pangeo-data/climpred/docs/source/api.rst

 API Reference
 =============

-This page provides an auto-generated summary of climpred's API.
+This page provides an auto-generated summary of ``climpred``'s API.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.

 High-Level Classes
 ------------------